CribberSix/pygame-markdown/README.md

     md.display(pygame_events, mouse_x, mouse_y, mouse_pressed)
 ```

+See the bottom of this README file for a full example.

 ### Internal workings
 The class uses a two stage process to render the contents of a markdown file onto a pygame surface.
 For an overview of the implemented syntactic markdown structures, see [Markdown element implementations](#Markdown-element-implementations).